rafcontreras/workerize-loader-wp5/README.md

 ### About [Babel](https://babeljs.io/)

-If you're using [Babel](https://babeljs.io/) in your build, make sure you disabled commonJS transform.
-Otherwize, workerize-loader-wp5 won't be able to retrieve the list of exported function from your worker script :
+If you"re using [Babel](https://babeljs.io/) in your build, make sure you disabled commonJS transform.
+Otherwize, workerize-loader-wp5 won"t be able to retrieve the list of exported function from your worker script :

 ```js